Microblading for the eyebrows can go by a few different names, such as micropigmentation, eyebrow embroidery, 3D eyebrows and semi permanent tattoo.

 No!
 Microblading is done to enhance what you already have to make the eyebrows look as natural as possible.
 Microblading is a great solution for over-plucked eyebrows, or who those who have naturally very light and thin eyebrows, weak hair-follicles and want to accentuate the look of eyebrows on their face.
 Microblading can also be a great solution for people with alopecia or scar covering.
 It is not necessary, nor recommended for a client to get rid of any of the natural hair you already have.

-It is not necessary to get your eyebrows waxed or threaded before your appointment.
-If you did happen to do so, make sure it is done at least 2 days before your microblading appointment.
-During your microblading appointment, we will shape, clean up and remove all stray hairs that don't belong with your new shape.
+If your brows haven’t been waxed or cleaned up for a while, I recommend that you get them waxed at least 2 days before your microblading appointment.
+If you chose to do so, you can come see me for a Waxing appointment during which I will Brow Map and wax your brows based on your final microbladed shape.
+During your microblading appointment, I will shape, clean up and remove all stray hairs that don’t belong with your new shape.
 You will leave with clean, flawless, beautiful brows!

 The eyebrow area will be slightly red after the procedure and color will appear very dark.
 This is normal for the procedure and part of the healing process.
 The color will fade by up to 30-50% as it heals and slightly shrink in size.
 In the following days, the eyebrows will continue to be dark and you will notice slight scabbing.
 Do not pick at the scabs as this may damage the skin and the outcome of the microbladed area.
 The eyebrows will lighten up in color as it heals.
 No down time is required after microblading procedure.
 It takes approximately 7-14 days for the brows to heal over, and about 1 month for the color to fully set in.
 You’ll notice the color is very light right after the two weeks after healing; the skin will have an opaque milky looking quality to it.
 This is known as the milk skin and is common in tattooing.
 This is due to the the tissue still healing from the inside out even though the surface of the skin is healed.
 True color will reveal itself once healed.